Faculty

 The Pokorski lab integrates protein and polymer science to generate new materials for drug delivery, imaging, and vaccination.
 The team is at the forefront of efforts to bridge chemical synthesis, molecular biology, and materials science to make new materials for biomedical applications, in particular for delivery of vaccines and immunotherapies.

-Michael Sailor, Ph.D.
+Michael J. Sailor, PhD

-Stephen Schoenberger, Ph.D
+Stephen Schoenberger, PhD

 La Jolla Institute for Immunology